 Here’s a reminder of why every penny counts:

-- £1 helps buy soft toys that a profoundly deaf girl can play with in a sensory room
+- £1 helps buy soft toys that a profoundly deaf child can play with in a sensory room

 - £2.50 could get a child from a deprived area off the streets and into an afterschool club session

-- £20 means a ten year old girl who normally looks after her sick Mum and little sister can take a break at a summer play scheme and have fun with friends.
+- £20 means a ten year old child who normally looks after her sick Mum and little sister can take a break at a summer play scheme and have fun with friends.

 We are proud to continue to work with BBC Children in Need to support their vision.